J-William/Python-Data-Visualization/README.md

 This repository features the projects and tutorials I am doing while learning data visualization with Python.

-Some of the experience documented here so far include:
+Some of the notable experience documented here so far include:

     Working with CSV files
     Working with JSON files